AlexNek/ddd-for-developers/README.md

 *Pic 3.
 Common object. (© Michael Plöd)*
 ![image](pics/customer2.png)
 *Pic 4.
 Division according to business areas. (© Michael Plöd)*

 Which objects would you like?

 ## Two ways of thinking
+Let us compare how we might think:

-1. Our application is a collection of objects.
+***1***.
+Our application is a collection of objects.
 Every object has attributes and methods - operations.
 Objects and data flow are our main guides.
 Do you remember class inheritance and how every object can run?
 ![image](pics/inheritance.png)
 *Pic 5.
 Class inheritance. (© libretexts.org)*